The basics surrounding project budgeting - and the software tool to stay on track.

 • Analogous estimation—This approach involves estimating the cost of a current project by looking at the cost of similar past projects.
 If the projects are very similar, this method could be accurate, but in general, you want to make sure you are making proper comparisons to ensure you produce the most reliable cost estimation.

-After each project or couple of projects, we recommend reviewing the budget piece specifically—how accurate were your estimates?
-The more you analyze your results, the smarter you can get about being a responsible steward of your organization’s resources.
 You might start out using a bottom-up or top-down approach, but having collected enough data from your projects over time, you might try an analogous or parametric technique, which could be more accurate.
 Many large organizations incorporate some aspect of each of these project management budgeting methods into their calculations.
 (It’s also a good idea to review other aspects of project management at this time, like the ones listed here.)

 The job isn’t done once you’ve determined a budget—two other important components of the project budgeting process remain: tracking costs and reporting on them.
 Leaders are equally as concerned about the finances of an ongoing project (how the budget is performing) as they are with project status (what’s happening and when).